Lanagramme/config/config_files/home/vimwiki/projets/veil/Prototype I.md

 dofus/ fire emblem/ mtg

 ##Combat System
-Each route will have at least to fights, each being a problem to solve Each fight will have set npc allies
+Each route will have at least two fights, each being a problem to solve Each fight will have set npc allies
 Before each fight, the player will choose between three grimmoires, each being a different deck